mrudulmamtani/Jailbreaking-LLMs/README.md

 However, the success rate of adversarial attacks on LLMs, even current ones, remains substantial.
 For example, an attack consistently out-performs prior work on all settings, achieving an 88% ASR on harmful behavior elicitation and a 98% ASR on exact harmful string elicitation on Vicuna-7B.

 Furthermore, adversarial techniques transfer surprisingly well to other LLMs, even those that use completely different tokens to represent the same text.
-For instance, when we design adversarial examples exclusively to attack Vicuna-7B, we find that they transfer nearly always to larger Vicuna models.
-By generating adversarial examples to fool both Vicuna-7B and Vicuna-13b simultaneously, we find that the adversarial examples also transfer to Pythia, Falcon, Guanaco, and surprisingly, to GPT-3.5 (87.9%) and GPT-4 (53.6%), PaLM-2 (66%), and Claude-2 (2.1%).
+For instance, it's found that a adversarial examples exclusively designed to attack Vicuna-7B, transfers nearly always to larger Vicuna models.
+By generating adversarial examples to fool both Vicuna-7B and Vicuna-13b simultaneously, its also infered that the adversarial examples transfer to Pythia, Falcon, Guanaco, and surprisingly, to GPT-3.5 (87.9%) and GPT-4 (53.6%), PaLM-2 (66%), and Claude-2 (2.1%).

 ---